This post may contain affiliate links. Please see my disclosure policy for details.

 Getting to Fes

 Fes has its own airport ‘Fes Saiss’ with regular flights running to and from London daily.
 Despite it being a short 3-hour flight, you’ll end up in an exotic paradise full of palm trees, camels, and the desert.

 If you’re already in Morocco, Fes is situated around 3 hours from Casablanca and 8 hours from Marrakesh!
 You can easily get a train, bus, fly between the two or hire your own transport and drive yourself.

-If you’re heading via the bus, I would highly recommend CTM who is cheap and have excellent service.
+If you’re heading via the bus, I would highly recommend CTM which is cheap and have excellent service.

 Although I couldn’t get my international card to work via their website, you may have more luck.
 If not, you can book your tickets across Morocco with them and I would do this as far in advance as you can as they sell out fast.